william1760/DynDNS_Updater/README.md

 ## Configuration

-Edit the `dockerfile` file with your desired dyndns domain and review the time-zone.
+Edit the `dockerfile` file to review time-zone for the docker.

 ```bash
 - ENV TZ="Hongkong"